Edric-Matwiejew/QSW_MPI/docs/source/theory_and_usage.rst

           \end{cases}

-   which changes the state within subspaces of V in order to prevent occurrence of stationary states dependant only on the expanded vertex set of :math:`\mathcal{G}^D`.
+   which changes the state within subspaces of V in order to prevent the occurrence of stationary states dependant only on the expanded vertex set of :math:`\mathcal{G}^D`.

 Through formation of :math:`L^D`, the spontaneous moralisation is